-Recreational fishing and hunting licenses may be purchased by phone toll-free at 1-888-765-2602 or online at www.la.wildlifelicense.com.
+Recreational fishing and hunting licenses may be purchased by phone toll-free at 1-888-765-2602, an authorization number for immediate use will be provided and Licenses will be mailed to each licensee or purchase and E-License online at ww. la.wildlifelicense.com and print using your home printer for immediate use.
 Methods of payment are Visa, MasterCard, Discover, American Express or E-check.
 An authorization number for immediate use will be provided.

-A handling fee is assessed.
+A convenience fee is assessed.
+Customers wanting a license on durable, waterproof paper can still visit any license vendors.